 - 1. Open System Preferences

 - 2. Select App Store

-- 3. Select install OS X updates
+- 3. Select Install macOS updates

 - 4. Verify that all available updates and software patches are installed.

 Perform the following to ensure the system is configured as prescribed:

 2. Make sure the result is: 1